 Re: "no one is given time to think."
 I cannot understand what you mean by what follows, which I presume was intended to illuminate your initial statement.
 What follows is a description of the Mormon Welfare scheme, which, as you describe it, seems admirable.
 Could you please explain how this relates to your initial statement and also what you meant when you ended - "...it seems to be a perfect Welfare System.
 That is the question I pondered?"

 His response was as obscure as the original statement and did not address why he should "ponder" a successful programme which was of such great benefit to those in need.

-The Welfare System is good, but I am sorry to say that it also has an hidden motive in that those underemployed or even unemployed are not left to ponder the truths of Mormonism, but [are] filled with chores of one sort or another, all according to the person's abilities.
+The Welfare System is good, but I am sorry to say that it also has an hidden motive in that those underemployed or even unemployed are not left [with enough time] to ponder the truths of Mormonism, but [are] filled with chores of one sort or another, all according to the person's abilities.

 Rendell was pressed for further information on the subject.

 How many hours a day are those in the Welfare System made to work?
 Your statement would make it appear as if they are driven to exhaustion so that they cannot concentrate on the "truths of Mormonism."
 Is this so or do you exaggerate a bit here?

 His response served only to cloud further an already darkened situation.